MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ManagementRoleAssignment.md

 ```

 ### -Exclusive
-!!!
-Exchange Server 2010

-The Exclusive parameter specifies whether exclusive or regular role assignments should be returned.

-By default, both exclusive and regular scopes are returned.
-To return only exclusive role assignments, specify a value of $True.
-To return only regular role assignments, specify a value of $False.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online, Exchange Online Protection

 The Exclusive parameter specifies whether exclusive or regular role assignments should be returned.

 By default, both exclusive and regular scopes are returned.
 To return only exclusive role assignments, specify a value of $true.
 To return only regular role assignments, specify a value of $false.

 ```yaml
 Type: $true | $false